stemoutreach/PicoBot/Session1_GettingStarted.md

 ## 4 · Blink an LED

-1. Plug in the LED to the breadboard - ling lead to GPIO 14, short lead to ground (GPIO 13)
+1. Plug in the LED to the breadboard - long lead to GPIO 14, short lead to ground (GPIO 13)
 2. Load the below
 3. Press ▶️ Run.